shakeelmahdhy/Realtime-chat-app/README.md

 🔗 Chat App(Replace with your actual deployed frontend link.)

-Backend API is hosted on Render:🔗 FastAPI WebSocket Server(Replace with your actual Render URL.)
+Backend API is hosted on Render:🔗 https://realtime-chat-app-x62x.onrender.com

 💬 How to Use